 Meat thermometers for checking doneness

-The two main drawbacks of using a meat thermometer are that you may not have one (see this post for some help in that regard), and that by piercing the meat some of the juices will inevitably escape.
+The two main drawbacks of using a meat thermometer are that you may not have one (see this probe thermometer article for some help in that regard) and that by piercing the meat some of the juices will inevitably escape.
 These escaping juices will take as much flavor with them as they can carry.

 You might want to consider purchasing an infrared thermometer, which can measure surface temperature without piercing the meat.